-The unprecedented challenges the industry has faced have had an unavoidable impact on market supply with a 9.9% decline in pubs and restaurants since March 2020 (CGA Outlet Index October 22).
-Food-led venues have been hit hardest by closures: the number of outlets reducing by 12.0%, with independent and tenanted businesses making up 82% of net closures.
-Given the strength of the Group balance sheet and the portfolio of brands and offers the Group operates we believe that we are well placed to benefit from these changes in the competitive landscape.
+The uncertainty and cost challenges the industry has faced has had an unavoidable impact on market supply with a 3.4% net decline in pubs and restaurants in the year to September 2023 and a 13.4% net decline since the start of the Covid-19 pandemic in March 2020 (CGA Outlet Index September 2023).
+Independent and tenanted businesses have made up the substantial majority of the net closures.
+Given the strength of our estate and portfolio of brands, we believe that we are well placed to continue to benefit from these changes in the competitive landscape.